UniMath/agda-unimath/src/foundation-core/truncated-types.lagda.md

   is-trunc-emb k f = is-trunc-is-emb k (map-emb f) (is-emb-map-emb f)
 ```

-In fact, it suffices that the map's action on identifications has a retraction.
+In fact, it suffices that the maps action on identifications has a retraction.

 ```agda
 abstract